Edolor/fast-wallet/README.md

 The program is under the Apache 2.0 license Please Note some third-party frameworks my contain different linceses

-Copyright (c) 2021 edolor and GeorginaAwani.
+Copyright (c) 2021 edolor.
 All rights reserved